How do plumbers find leaks behind walls?

 1. Water meter reading

-One of the easiest ways to identify a hidden water leak is to run a water meter reading.
+To detect hidden leaks, perform a water meter test.
 Start by ensuring all water sources in your home are turned off, including taps, appliances, and irrigation systems.

-This method helps isolate the possibility of a leak within your property and allows you to investigate your walls to find the source.
+This water meter test helps isolate the possibility of a leak within your property and allows you to investigate your walls to find the source.

 2. Water pressure test

 Another way you can identify if you have a leak inside your wall in your property is by running a water pressure test.
-Begin by turning off all water sources within your home.
-Then, locate the main water shut-off valve and attach a pressure gauge to an outdoor tap.
+Before starting, make sure to turn off the main water supply to prevent further water damage and ensure accurate results.
+Then, turn off all water sources within your home.
+Locate the main water shut-off valve and attach a pressure gauge to an outdoor tap.
 Do this whilst all the other taps and water-using appliances are turned off.

 If the pressure has dropped significantly, it could indicate a leak within the walls or the plumbing system.
-A drop in pressure suggests that water is escaping somewhere, prompting further investigation to locate and repair the potential leak inside your wall.
+A drop in pressure suggests that water is escaping somewhere, which could be due to faulty plumbing, prompting further investigation to locate and repair the potential leak inside your wall.

 3. Check your utility bills

-Reviewing your utility bills can be a useful way to spot potential water leaks within your walls.
+Reviewing your water bill can be a useful way to spot potential hidden leaks within your walls.
 Compare your recent water bills with past usage patterns.
-If you notice a sudden and unexplained increase in water consumption or a spike in your bill without a change in your routine or seasonal factors such as running more baths in the winter and using more water-based appliances in the winter; it could indicate a hidden leak.
+If you notice a sudden and unexplained increase in water consumption or a spike in your water bill without a change in your routine or seasonal factors such as running more baths in the winter and using more water-based appliances in the winter; it could indicate a hidden leak.

 Analyse the usage patterns over several billing cycles to determine if there’s a consistent and unexplained rise in water consumption.
 Make sure to check that your provider hasn’t increased the price of their services as well!